Heroes for Children Award

 The State Board of Education established the Heroes for Children award program in 1994.
 The award is designed to recognize excellence in advocacy for education and to highlight the many outstanding volunteers whose efforts represent significant contributions to public school education in Texas.

-Any Texas resident who gives time, effort, service, and support to public schools and students, with the exception of elected officials and educational employees, can be nominated for the Heroes for Children award.
+Any Texas resident who gives time, effort, service, and support to public schools and students, except for elected officials and educational employees, can be nominated for the Heroes for Children award.

 To nominate someone, completely fill out the Heroes for Children nomination form.
 Include all pertinent information, including an essay from the nominee and another essay from the nominator.
 Incomplete submissions will not be considered.
-Please review your submissions before hitting the "Submit" button on the nomination form for completeness.
-You should receive the following message upon submitting correctly: "Thank You!"
+Review the nomination form for completeness before submitting.
+After selecting "Submit", you should receive the following message: "Thank You!"
 Your submission has been received.
 You should also receive a copy of your submission form through the nominator's email address.
-Otherwise, please resubmit your nomination form.
+If you do not receive the message and a copy of your submission form, please resubmit your nomination form.